 Ron Hines DVM PhD

-What Is The Difference Between feline immunodeficiency/ FIV and FeLV/ feline leukemia?
+What Is The Difference Between Feline Immunodeficiency Virus/FIV and Feline Leukemia Virus/FeLV?

 Both the Feline immunodeficiency virus (FIV) and the feline leukemia virus (FeLV) are members of the retrovirus family, a large assortment of virus that includes the human AIDS virus.
-The symptoms of the diseases that FIV and FeLV virus produce are very similar.
+The symptoms of the diseases that FIV and FeLV viruses produce in cats are also very similar.
 Some would say identical.
 It is just in the frequency and speed with which they produce those illnesses that they differ.
 The progressive form of FeLV tends to be by far the worst of the two.
-Those two virus and many others in the retrovirus group have a predilection (preference) for attacking and permanently disabling cells that comprise your the immune system. (read here ) With that important defense system disabled, your cat susceptibility to infections, and tumors is greatly increased.
-Should your cat become infected with the FIV virus, most veterinarians believe that that virus will persist in your cat for the rest of its life.
-As to whether the FeLV virus persists in every cat for the remainder of its life is still debated.
-However how the presence of FIV affects your cat is highly variable. (ask me for Westman2019.pdf) Much of that depends on the amount of damage the virus inflicts on your cat’s CD4+ and CD8+ lymphocytes . (read here)
+Those two virus and many others in the retrovirus group have a predilection (preference) for attacking and permanently disabling the cells that comprise the immune system. (read here ) With that critical defense system disabled, your cat’s susceptibility to infections and tumors is increased.
+Should your cat become infected with the FIV virus, most veterinarians believe that the virus will persist in your cat for the remainder of its life.
+As to whether the FeLV virus persists in every cat in one form or another for the remainder of its life is still debated.
+However how the presence of the FIV virus will affect your cat is highly variable. (ask me for Westman2019.pdf) Much of that depends on the amount of damage the virus inflicts on your cat’s CD4+ and CD8+ lymphocytes . (read here)

 How Common Is The Feline immunodeficiency /FIV virus?